Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Experimental Results

 Next, we evaluate the convergence rate and communication efficiency of \cref{alg:collaborative_rotation_averaging} with varying sparsification parameter $\epsilon$.
 We introduce three baseline methods for the purpose of comparison.
-The first baseline, called \method{Newton} in \cref{fig:cubicle_eval}, implements the exact Newton update using domain decomposition, where each robot computes and transmits the Schur complement of its local Hessian matrix to the server.
-Inspired by existing works \cite{Agarwal10BA,Dellaert10PCG,Wu11MulticoreBA,Kushal12Visibility}, we also implement two baselines that apply heuristic sparsification to \method{Newton}: in \method{Block-Diagonal}, each robot only transmits the diagonal blocks of its Hessian Schur complement (this strategy is also known as Jacobi preconditioning \cite{Saad2003Iterative}), whereas in \method{Block-Tree}, each robot transmits both diagonal blocks and off-diagonal blocks that form a tree sparsity pattern. \cref{fig:cubicle_eval:iteration} shows the accuracy achieved by all methods (measured by norm of the Riemannian gradient) as a function of iterations.
+The first baseline, called \method{Newton} in \cref{fig:cubicle_eval}, implements the exact Newton update using domain decomposition, where each robot communicates its exact (dense) Schur complement similar to DDF-SAM \cite{Cunningham10DDFSAM}.
+In addition, we also implement two baselines that apply heuristic sparsification to \method{Newton}: in \method{Block-Diagonal}, each robot only transmits the diagonal blocks of its Schur complement, whereas in \method{Block-Tree}, each robot transmits both diagonal blocks and off-diagonal blocks that form a tree sparsity pattern.
+These two baselines are similar to the Jacobi and tree preconditioning \cite{Kushal12Visibility}, as well as the approximate summarization strategy in DDF-SAM~2.0 \cite{Cunningham13DDFSAM2}. \cref{fig:cubicle_eval:iteration} shows the accuracy achieved by all methods (measured by norm of the Riemannian gradient) as a function of iterations.
 As expected, \method{Newton} achieves the best convergence speed and converges to a high-precision solution in two iterations.
 However, when combined with heuristic sparsifications in \method{Block-Diagonal} and \method{Block-Tree}, the resulting methods have very slow convergence.
-Intuitively, this result shows that a diagonal or tree sparsity pattern is not sufficient for preserving the spectrum of the original dense matrix.\footnote{ In centralized optimization (\eg, \cite{Agarwal10BA,Dellaert10PCG,Wu11MulticoreBA,Kushal12Visibility}), these heuristic sparsifications often serve as preconditioners and need to be used within iterative methods such as conjugate gradient to provide the best performance.} In contrast, our proposed method achieves fast convergence under a wide range of sparsification parameter $\epsilon$.
+Intuitively, this result shows that a diagonal or tree sparsity pattern is not sufficient for preserving the spectrum of the original dense matrix.\techreport{\footnote{ In centralized optimization (\eg, \cite{Agarwal10BAL,Dellaert10PCG,Wu11MulticoreBA,Kushal12Visibility}), these heuristic sparsifications often serve as preconditioners and need to be used within iterative methods such as conjugate gradient to provide the best performance.}} In contrast, our proposed method achieves fast convergence under a wide range of sparsification parameter $\epsilon$.
 Furthermore, by varying $\epsilon$, the proposed method provides a principled way to trade off convergence speed with communication efficiency.